Amount of rent for a privately owned dwelling

 Lease signed since August 24, 2022

-If no revision has occurred in the past 12 months, the landlord may increase the rent of the annual variation of IRL published on the date of signature of the new lease.
+If no revision has been made in the last 12 months, the landlord may increase the rent by the annual variation of the IRL published on the date of signature of the new lease.

 Warning

-- In mainland France, where the lease concerns accommodation classified F or G (class indicated on DPE: titleContent), it is forbidden to revise the rent.
+• In metropolitan France, when the lease concerns a dwelling classified F or G (class indicated on the DPE: titleContent), it is forbidden to revise its rent.

-- In Guadeloupe, Martinique, French Guiana, La Réunion and Mayotte, the landlord freely fixes the amount of the rent, regardless of the class of accommodation indicated on the DPE: titleContent.
-This rule is valid until 1to July 2024.
+• In Guadeloupe, Martinique, French Guiana, Reunion and Mayotte, the owner freely fixes the rent, whatever the class of the accommodation indicated on the DPE: titleContent.
+This rule is valid until 1er July 2024.

 Work carried out since the departure of the former tenant

-Work not less than 50% of the last year of rent
+Work for an amount of at least 50% of the last year of rent

-The new rent can be increased when the landlord has financed improvement work (excluding energy-saving work that resulted in a rent increase for reduction of charges) or work that was standards of decency
+The new rent may be increased when the landlord has financed improvement work (excluding energy-saving works which have given rise to an increase in rent for reduction of charges) or work which has been standards of decency

-- Have been made since the departure of the last tenant, in the common or private areas
+• Have been realized since the departure of the last tenant, in the common or private areas

 If these conditions are met, the annual rent charged with the previous tenant may be increased by 15% of the amount of the work TTC: titleContent.